Family of the victim, 26-year-old Botham Jean.

 And Merritt himself has disputed a number of Guyger’s claims in the police affidavit.
 In an interview on CNN, Merritt argued that Jean’s door could not have been ajar, as doors in the apartment complex building close automatically.
 Though he declined to offer a theory about what actually took place, Merritt did reveal that the same day as the shooting, someone in the apartment immediately below Jean’s — which happens to be Guyger’s place of residence — made a noise complaint about Jean’s apartment; furthermore, he said, it was not the first noise complaint.

-On Sunday — three full days after the shooting — Guyger was charged with manslaughter and released on $300,000 bond.
-However, Dallas County district attorney Faith Johnson told reporters on Monday that Guyger could face a more serious charge.
+On September 9 — three full days after the shooting — Guyger was charged with manslaughter and released on $300,000 bond.
+However, Dallas County district attorney Faith Johnson told reporters on September 10 that Guyger could face a more serious charge — which turned out to be true.
+On November 30, a clerk with the Dallas County court told CNN that Guyger has been indicted on a murder charge.

 “Race matters,” yelled former Dallas City Council member Diane Ragsdale, who calls Jean’s murder a tragic instance of racist police brutality.